mendercap/mendercap-blog/content/posts/001-a-letter-to-egilleif.md

 You may have guessed at the favour I would ask of you.
 I have managed to barter for the services of a raven keeper in the fishing town of Fargrave in hope that you may lend your Augury to my quest.

 For I swear on this iron torque: I will find my son.
 To ask forgiveness.
 To take him home.
-And should he say no, to make a new home, as close as he would let me.
+And should he say no, to make a new home, as close as he would let me.{{% marginnote "mn-example" %}}_Background vow (extreme): I will find my son and ask forgiveness._{{% /marginnote%}}

 —Mosul